Isobel (The Vampire Diaries): Plot

 Isobel comes back home and finds Damon waiting for her.
-The two of them have a talk and Isobel tells Damon that it is Katherine the one who wants the device and Damon warns her to stay away from the people he cares about.
+The two of them have a talk and Isobel tells Damon that it is Katherine who wants the device, and Damon warns her to stay away from the people he cares about.
 Before he leaves, he delivers a message for Katherine; that if she wants the device then she should come and take it herself.

 Bonnie shows up at Elena's house feeling bad for not talking to her at the Grill while she saw how upset she was and she apologizes.
 Elena tells her that she met her birth mother.
-Elena tells her about the device and later, Bonnie asks her to come and she shows Elena Emily's spellbook.
-Bonnie explains that Emily was the one responsible for all of Jonathan Gilbert's inventions since she was casting spell on them making him believe that they were working.
-From the book they learn that the device is a weapon against the vampires and that it's consisted of two parts.
-Damon only has one part of it.
+Elena tells her about the device and later, Bonnie asks her to come and she shows Elena Emily's spell book.
+Bonnie explains that Emily was the one responsible for all of Jonathan Gilbert's inventions since she was casting spells on them to make him believe that they were working.
+From the book they learn that the device is a weapon against the vampires and that it consists of two parts; Damon only has one part of it.

-Back outside at school's yard, Isobel shows up in front of Elena saying that she wants to be involved in her life.
+Back outside at the schoolyard, Isobel shows up in front of Elena saying that she wants to be involved in her life.
 Elena refuses her "offer" and Isobel points out that she knows every one of Elena's friends; Bonnie, Caroline, Matt and her little brother Jeremy.
-To show her that she can hurt them without second thought, she has one of her compelled friends to jump on the float Matt's working on pinning his arm underneath.
+To show her that she can hurt them without second thought, she has one of her compelled friends jump on the float Matt's working on, pinning his arm underneath.
 Tyler and Stefan run to help Matt, while Isobel's other compelled friend kidnaps Jeremy.
 She promises Elena to kill him if she will not bring her the device.

 Elena, Stefan and Bonnie try to figure out how to get the device from Damon who does not want to hand it over, especially now that he knows what it does.
 Bonnie convinces them that she can remove the spell Emily put on it and that way, Isobel or anyone else won't be able to use it to kill vampires.
 Damon has his doubts but he eventually gives in and hands the device over to Elena.
 Bonnie works on the device and few moments later she says that she has removed the spell.

 John arrives at Isobel's place and sees that Isobel kidnapped Jeremy.
 He tries to convince her to let him go but she orders her two friends to attack him.
 She removes the ring that protects him and leaves on the floor bleeding.
 Jeremy and John are alone and Jeremy asks what Isobel wants.
 John explains that there is a group of vampires who are out there and want revenge, and he and Isobel want to kill them.